-This litte love nugget is a 27-pound athlete.
-He loves agility and is a loyal friend.
+This litte love nugget is a 30-pound loyal friend.
 His pups are amazing.
 He is a truly dedicated dog who watches me at all times.
 Such devotion out of this little dog.
 Father of Mini Labradoodles/ Moyen Poodles/Mini Aussiedoodles/ Daisy pups and mini Gun Dog Doodles.
 F1 and F1B generations.
+He loves peanut butter & butcher bones.
+He likes to be picked up and carried like a baby.
+He gives amazing hugs.

 CHOOSING YOUR COMPANION